Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 A Raspberry Pi is a credit card sized computer that runs Linux.
 With it you can connect an RTL-SDR, run a server, and then remotely send a signal or processed data such as ADS-B aircraft locations back via WiFi or Ethernet cable.

 A USB on-the-go (OTG) cable is required to use the RTL-SDR on Android phones with software like SDR Touch and Wavesink.
+We recommend cables that come with power plugs as well.

 If you have long runs of coaxial cable, a low noise amplifier (LNA) may aid in helping to ‘push’ weak signals through.
 We recommend the LNA4ALL LNA.